fow5040/Flow.Launcher.Plugin.SpotifyPremium/README.md

     {"ClientID":"yourClientSecret","ClientSecret":"yourClientSecret"}
     ```
     - To generate a key pair, navigate to ``https://developer.spotify.com/dashboard/``, login, and generate your own ID & Key
-    - After generating a key pair, under "edit settings", add `http://localhost:4002` as a Redirect URI
+    - After generating a key pair, under "edit settings", add `http://localhost:4002/callback` as a Redirect URI
 - This plugin cannot currently search for Podcasts - this is due to a restructure of the Spotify API which enabled support for "FullEpisode", among other things.
 See the [SpotifyAPI-NET Documentation](https://johnnycrazy.github.io/SpotifyAPI-NET/docs/iplayableitem) for more information.
+- The Spotify queue API currently only supports adding single tracks to queues, not albums, even though the player can add albums, etc.
+- Set Wox Maximum Results Shown to 12 or higher for best results

 ### Development
 - To get started developing: